 Peer review is part of the publication process of scholarly articles.
 Professionals and scholars in the field read the manuscript to ensure that it is up to the standards of the journal.

-Finding peer reviewed articles can be as simple as checking the box on the search page of ProQuest or Business Source Complete.
-If you're searching elsewhere and aren't sure whether an article is peer reviewed, your best bet is to go to the journal's website (use google to find it).
+Finding peer reviewed articles can be as simple as checking a box on the search page of the Business Source Complete or ProQuest databases.
+If you're searching elsewhere and aren't sure whether an article is peer reviewed, your best bet is to go to the journals website (use Google to find it).
 Editorial policy is usually published under "about us" links or guidelines for authors.

 Welcome to the EMPA LibGuide!

-By using the University Library's resources instead of fishing around with Google, you are making a great decision that will save you time in the long run.
+By using the Library's resources instead of Google alone, you will save time in the long run.
 Use the tabs at the top of the page to get started with library and web sources for your research.

 You can always visit, call, email or IM a librarian.
 If you'd like further assistance, don't hesitate to schedule an in-person or phone consultation.